 My interests lie in discourses on landscape; who creates them and by what means.
 This takes me into issues of landscape identity, participation in landscape issues and landscape assessment as a means for forwarding these discourses.

 I am engaged with lecturing and supervision through out the Landscape Architecture programme.
-The main focus of my teaching is landscape assessment as a tool for understanding a landscape, arguing for the values of a landscape and communicating the landscape values.
+My lectures focus on landscape theory, landscape change and landscape assessment as a tool for understanding a landscape, arguing for the values of a landscape and communicating the landscape values.

 After a decade of building gardens and dry-stone walls across the United Kingdom, I undertook a program in Landscape Architecture at Leeds Metropolitan University (Now Beckett University) in the UK.